-Public and semi-public land uses includes municipal, county, state, and federal government uses2, cemeteries, and schools.
-Since there are no county, state, or federal offices and no cemeteries within the city limits, the only public land uses are the City of Dalworthington Gardens municipal facilities.
-Key Elementary School (Arlington Independent School District (AISD)), Arlington Classies Academy, Montessori Academy, and the AISD Agriculture Science Center, and Flint Academy.
-Land uses typically considered semi-public include churches and electric, gas, telephone, and television utility uses.
-There are several existing churches in this category.
+Public and semi-public land uses includes municipal, county, state, and federal government uses.
+Since there are no county, state, or federal offices, the only public land uses are the City of Dalworthington Gardens municipal facilities.
+Land uses typically considered semi-public include electric, gas, telephone, and television utility uses.
 Approximately XX acres in the City of Dalworthington Gardens are utilized for public and semi-public land uses.
-These uses account for X percent of the total area within the City, and approximately X percent of the developed area in the City.